AquasTrade/aquastrade-contracts/docs/ARCHITECTURE.md

 Currently the NFT architecture involves three contracts:

-1. `NFTAdmin.sol` - An admin contract that implements AMM trading fee deduction logic - if a user holds a RubyFreeSwapNFT, they're eligible for 0% fee AMM swaps.
+1. `NFTAdmin.sol` - An admin contract that implements AMM trading fee deduction logic - if a user holds a freeSwapNFT, they're eligible for 0% fee AMM swaps.
 Additionally the NFTAdmin contracts enables ProfileNFT minting (via implemented restricted minter logic).
 The `mintProfileNFT` function of the `NFTAdmin.sol` contract is currently only being called from the `RubyRouter.sol` contract.
 2. `ProfileNFT.sol` - ProfileNFT, currently minted upon doing swaps/trading actions, minted from the `RubyRouter.sol` contract.
-3. `RubyFreeSwapNFT.sol` - RubyFreeSwapNFT - a utility NFT, used for providing fee free AMM swaps for it's holders.
+3. `freeSwapNFT.sol` - freeSwapNFT - a utility NFT, used for providing fee free AMM swaps for it's holders.

 ## Upgradeability: